-(1) An LEA shall ensure students master the Core Standards at all levels.

-(2) An LEA shall provide intervention for secondary students who do not achieve mastery in accordance with Section 53G-9-803.
+- (1) An LEA shall ensure students master the Core Standards at all levels. - (2) An LEA shall provide intervention for secondary students who do not achieve mastery in accordance with Section 53G-9-803.

-(3) An LEA shall provide remedial assistance to students who are found to be deficient in basic skills through a statewide assessment in accordance with Subsection 53E-5-206(1).

-(4) If a parent objects to a portion of a course or to a course in its entirety under Section 53G-10-205, the parent shall be responsible for the student's mastery of Core Standards to the satisfaction of the school prior to the student's promotion to the next course or grade level.

-(5)(a) A student with a disability served by a special education program is required to demonstrate mastery of the Core Standards.

-(b) If a student's disability precludes the student from successfully mastering the Core Standards, the student's IEP team, on a case-by-case basis, may provide the student an accommodation for, or modify the mastery demonstration to accommodate, the student's disability.

-(6) A student may demonstrate competency to satisfy course requirements consistent with R277-705-3.

-(7) LEAs are ultimately responsible for and shall comply with all assessment procedures, policies and ethics as described in R277-404.
+- (3) An LEA shall provide remedial assistance to students who are found to be deficient in basic skills through a statewide assessment in accordance with Subsection 53E-5-206(1). - (4) If a [parent objects to]student refrains from a portion of a course or to a course in its entirety under Section 53G-10-205, the parent [shall be responsible for]and school may work together to establish a reasonable academic accommodation, which allows the student to demonstrate [the student's]mastery of Core Standards, consistent with Section 53G-6-803 and Subsection 53G-10-205(2)(b),[to the satisfaction of the school] before[prior to] the student's promotion to the next course or grade level. - (5)(a) A student with a disability served by a special education program shall[is required to] demonstrate mastery of the Core Standards. - (b) If a student's disability precludes the student from successfully mastering the Core Standards, the student's IEP team, on a case-by-case basis, may provide the student an accommodation for, or modify the mastery demonstration to accommodate, the student's disability. - (6) A student may demonstrate competency to satisfy course requirements consistent with Section R277-705-3. - (7) LEAs are ultimately responsible for and shall comply with all assessment procedures, policies and ethics as described in Rule R277-404.